hdachev/divan/README.md

 - some tasks and workloads just don't deserve their own Couch but can benefit from a similar data-model.
 - not a Couch - which among other things means it doesn't do MVCC, so delete and update as much as you want.
-- super fast, when fully warmed up serves thousands of queries per second, and because it runs in-process, there's no network latency.
+- super fast - when fully warmed up serves thousands of queries per second, and there's no network latency.

 ### usage